 To configure Sitecore XP to use new server certificates:

-- 1. Replace all of the old server certificates with new server certificates on each server with the XM Scaled (XM1) role. - 2.
-Replace all of the old server certificates with new server certificates on each server with the XP Scaled (XP1) role.
+1. Replace all of the old server certificates with new server certificates on each server with the XP Scaled (XP1) role.

 The common name field (CN) must be the same as your instance name.